 It will be better to pick maybe 25 books in my genre, that are self-published but reviewing and selling well (that way I’ll get readers who read books like those and buy indie books).
 Most of these services will just do the research for you, but I think selecting the books who share your audience is better – as long as you’ve read them or screen them to make sure they are similar to what you’re offering: don’t market to someone else’s audience if you aren’t providing a very similar reading experience or assuming those readers will like your book if your book is very different.

-It’s also worth mentioning, this is basically “data scraping” and you could hire someone on Fiverr to do this for you for cheaper, but with a service you’re paying for quality and experience, to make sure you get the best leads possible.
+It’s also worth mentioning, this is basically “data scraping” and you could hire someone on Fiverr to do this for you for cheaper, but with a service you’re paying for quality and experience, to make sure you get the best leads possible; and with a tool, you can do it yourself – though it’s time consuming.

 ALSO: this needs to be compared with my typical way of building an email list, which is through giveaways.
 My current giveaway for a package of 8 signed books and $150 in Amazon credit has reached 22,321 people and gotten 853 engagements, but only 507 clicks – HOWEVER, because I’m using KingSumo which encourages them to share to win, it’s also added over 3000 new readers to my email list this week.